eddmann/eddmann.github.io/content/posts/2014/2014-03-14-parallel-summation-in-java/index.md

 For small sequences, a single-threaded implementation will suffice.
 However, when the size increases, the use of other available CPU cores helps to provide the necessary speed optimisations.
 As addition is an associative operation, it makes no difference to the end result in which order we process the collection.
-This behaviour works well for our implementation design. <!--more-->
+This behaviour works well for our implementation design.
 Below is an example implementation which splits the summation of a sequence of numbers into (close to) equal collections.
 Each collection is processed in parallel within its own thread.